orbit-love/orbit-model/README.md

 The Orbit Model is a framework for building high gravity communities.
 A high gravity community is one that excels at attracting and retaining members by providing an outstanding member experience.

-The Orbit Model contains five fundamental concepts: Presence, Love, Reach and Orbit Levels.
+The Orbit Model contains five fundamental concepts: Gravity, Love, Reach, Orbit Levels, and Presence.

+- **Gravity** is the attractive force of a community that acts to retain existing members and attract new ones.
 - **Love** is a member's overall level of engagement and impact in the community.
 - **Reach** is a measure of a community member’s sphere of influence.
-- **Gravity** is the attractive force of a community that acts to retain existing members and attract new ones.
+- **Orbit levels** are a practical tool for member segmentation and help you create different programs for different types of community members.
 - **Presence** is a measure of a community member's activity over a period of time.
-- **Orbit levels** are a practical tool for member segmentation and help you create different programs for different types of community members.

-**The goal of the Orbit Model is to increase the Presence of your community.**
+**The goal of the Orbit Model is to increase the Gravity of your community.**

 > The Orbit Model was created and is maintained by the team at Orbit, the community management platform.
 [Learn more and sign up for early access here](https://orbit.love/).

 👇 Keep reading to learn how to get started with the Orbit Model.